An in-depth report on the causes, diagnosis, treatment, and prevention of ovarian cancer.

 Initial chemotherapy regimens commonly use a combination of:

-- For intravenous (IV) infusion, paclitaxel and carboplatin.
+- Intravenous (IV) infusion, paclitaxel and carboplatin.
 Docetaxel with carboplatin is an alternative regimen.

 Paclitaxel and docetaxel are taxane drugs.
 Carboplatin and cisplatin are platinum-based drugs.
 Carboplatin causes fewer side effects than cisplatin, and in general is easier to administer and better tolerated.